The Temptation of St. Anthony (Dalí): History

-Dalí painted The Temptation of St. Anthony in 1946, in response to a contest held by the David L. Loew-Albert Lewin film production company for a painting of The Temptation of Saint Anthony, to be used in the film The Private Affairs of Bel Ami.
+Dalí painted The Temptation of St. Anthony in 1946, in response to a contest held by the David L. Loew–Albert Lewin film production company for a painting of the temptation of Saint Anthony, to be used in the film The Private Affairs of Bel Ami.
 This was the only art contest in which Dalí participated, and the painting chosen for the film was Max Ernst's version of the temptation.

 The painting contains many surrealistic elements typical of his work.
 Significantly, it was the first of his pieces to exhibit his interest in the intermediates between Heaven and Earth.
 The painting is now at the Royal Museums of Fine Arts of Belgium, in Brussels, Belgium.

 Description

-Artists and authors have long represented the temptation of St. Anthony in their art.
+Artists and authors have long represented the temptation of Saint Anthony in their art.
 The Temptation of St. Anthony is painted with oil on canvas.
 It depicts a desert-like landscape: a low horizon line with high clouds and dark, warm tones in an azure sky.
-The figure of St. Anthony kneels in the bottom left corner.
+The figure of Saint Anthony kneels in the bottom left corner.
 He holds up a cross in his right hand and with his left hand supports himself on an ambiguous form.
 A human skull lies by his right foot.
 A parade of elephants led by a horse approach St. Anthony.
+The horse is a depiction of Satan (note the reverse of the hooves); many artists of the Middle Ages depicted anything other than Christian as upside down or reverse, and Dalí did the same here, but the horse as Satan was described by Dalí as beautiful, terrible and impossible.
 The elephants carry symbolic objects representing temptation: a statue of a nude woman holding her breasts, an obelisk, a building complex confining a nude, disembodied female torso, and a vertical tower.
 The animals have exaggerated, long, spindly legs, making them appear weightless.